The Thrive For Good Growing Food Course

 Companion Planting and Polycultures

-The benefit could be reducing disease/insect pests/weeds, improving soil health, attracting beneficials such as pollinators and pest predators, providing physical support, providing shade, or simply making more efficient use of space.
+The benefits could include reducing disease/insect pests/weeds, improving soil health, attracting beneficials such as pollinators and pest predators, providing physical support, providing shade, or simply making more efficient use of space.

-Or sometimes we avoid certain combinations because a plant can negatively impact another.
+Or sometimes we avoid certain combinations because a plant can have a negative impact on another.

 I won’t get into too many specifics here because there are infinite possibilities, but here are a few combos that have been scientifically tested:

-- Peas and lettuce are cool-season crops, often some of the first things sown in the garden.
-When planted together, the peas (which need some kind of vertical support) give shade and a little nitrogen to the lettuce.
+• Peas and lettuce are cool-season crops, often some of the first things sown in the garden.
+When planted together, the peas (which require some form of vertical support) provide shade and a small amount of nitrogen to the lettuce.

-- Corn makes a good trellis for pole beans.
+• Corn makes a good trellis for pole beans.
 You just need to sow the corn seed a few weeks ahead and let it get 4-6 inches tall before sowing the bean seeds underneath.
 The beans may provide a little nitrogen to the corn.
 You can also sow a few vining squash along with the beans to provide a ground cover.
-This Indigenous American combo is often called the “Three Sisters.”
+This Indigenous American combination is often referred to as the “Three Sisters.”

-- If you have squash bugs and/or squash vine borers on your squash family plants, then next year, plant some Blue Hubbard squash, which will lure the pests away from the other squash because Blue Hubbard is their favorite.
+• If you have squash bugs and/or squash vine borers on your squash family plants, then next year, plant some Blue Hubbard squash, which will lure the pests away from the other squash because Blue Hubbard is their favourite.
 Plant the Hubbards a few weeks before the other squash.

 A challenge with companion planting is that, although you’ll come across no shortage of recommendations, when you look for research, it often doesn’t exist, or if you find some, it’s often not so clear whether a certain combination is actually all that good.